R1Software/r1-age-verification-wordpress-plugin/README.md

 - Customizable default image in the age verification form
 - Option to set the minimum age threshold for content access
 - Option to set the duration of the age verification cookie
-- Displays the site logo in the age verification form

 ## Installation